 A little more info on that last option, the BuckleMe Coat.
 You can see tons of information on their website, but the concept is wonderful.
 The back is thinner so that it doesn’t add bulk between your child and the car seat, and the front opens up specifically to accommodate the harness.
 Once the harness is buckled, you can lay the front panel back over it to keep your kiddo toasty warm.
 It’s brilliant!
 Here’s a visual explanation:

 BuckleMe Coats child car seat winter coats aren’t cheap, but thanks to the adjustable sleeves many families can get two years out of one size.
 If you have younger siblings coming up, you’ll be able to pass the BuckleMe Coat down for sure.
 The price varies by model – they have some that are fine for milder winter conditions and others designed for families living in the frozen tundra.
 If your child is still riding in a harnessed car seat, you’ll definitely want to check these out!
-Save $10 with our exclusive coupon TRAVELCARSEATMOM.
+Save 15% with coupon BFGIFT15.

 Some families like fleece car seat ponchos, which are kind of like a blanket with a hood.
 When your child get in the car, just fan it around them and buckle without interference.
 They’re less expensive than BuckleMe Coats, but not quite as warm.

 Tip: Car seats and snowsuits can be tricky as your kids get older and you need to drive them around for sledding, skiing and snowball fights with friends – but you can manage safely!

 Why?
 Wearing a snowsuit in a car seat is not recommended because the bulk of the snowsuit can cause you to fasten the harness too loose, but then the snowsuit can compress a lot in a crash.
 It also goes under the child’s bottom and behind the back, so the geometry of the harness can change from how the car seat was tested.